The comprehensive program provides instruction in both specialties to enable fellows to treat the most critically ill patients.

 Bhanot says AHN’s fellows and trainees get involved in a number of areas.

 “We do research in clinical infectious disease, infection prevention, and stewardship—and not just the faculty.
-We involve our trainees across all levels to be involved in this so that they can also learn how to do QI [quality improvement] projects, how to do research that benefit our patients, which is really the goal of the organization.
+We involve our trainees across all levels to be involved in this so that they can also learn how to do QI [quality improvement] projects, how to do research that benefits our patients, which is really the goal of the organization.

 Stay ahead of emerging infectious disease threats with expert insights and breaking research.
 Subscribe now to get updates delivered straight to your inbox.